FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: An example run

 Flexfringe first prints checks for the selected evaluation function and search strategy.
-After that it outputs information on every performed merge and core extension (coloring a node red).
+After that, it outputs information on every performed merge and core extension (coloring a node red).
 The first output x20 means it extends the core with a state with frequency 20.
 The second output m5.0184 means it performed a merge with score 5.0184 (summed differences between left-hand side and right-hand side of the performed Alergia tests, see Section~\ref{sec:functions}).
 This output can be made more verbose, it then also prints the state numbers.
 It ends when no more merges can be performed and prints whether it successfully freed all allocated memory.

 When using FlexFringe, the output can be useful in guiding parameter settings.
-It can for instance happen that merges are performed with very low scores (printing m0).
-Such merges can be caused by merging low frequency states or an incorrect merge order.
-You can try to avoid them by changing parameters such as the use of sinks.
+For instance, merges can be performed with very low scores (printing m0).
+Such merges can be caused by merging low-frequency states or an incorrect merge order.
+One can try to avoid them by changing parameters, such as the use of sinks.